AXErunners/nomad/README.md

 # nomad-axe
-dockerized AXE daemon for running masternodes
+Docker image for axed with masternode support